 Fair value of financial instruments - The Company measures financial assets and liabilities at fair value based upon exit price, representing the amount that would be received on the sale of an asset or paid to transfer a liability, in an orderly transaction between market participants.
 Accounting standards require inputs used in valuation techniques for measuring fair value on a recurring or non-recurring basis be assigned to a hierarchical level as follows: Level 1 are observable inputs that reflect quoted prices for identical assets or liabilities in active markets.
-Level 2 are observable market-based inputs or unobservable inputs that are corroborated by market data and Level 3 are unobservable inputs that are not corroborated by market data.
+Level 2 are observable market-based inputs or unobservable inputs that are corroborated by market data.
 The carrying amounts of the Company's financial instruments, including cash and cash equivalents, receivables and accounts payable approximate their fair values at July 2, 2011 due to the short-term nature of these instruments.
 At July 2, 2011 and July 3, 2010, the Company had \$164,157,000 and \$643,281,000, respectively, of cash equivalents which were recorded based upon Level 1 criteria.
 See Note 7 for further discussion of the fair value of the Company's fixed rate long-term debt instruments and see Investments in this Note 1 for further discussion of the fair value of the Company's investments in unconsolidated entities.